coleslaw-org/coleslaw/docs/hacking.md

    Content Types it includes or the CONTENT which indexes it appears on is not yet clear.

-### Incremental Compilation

-Incremental compilation is doable, even straightforward if you ignore indexes.
-It is also preferable to building the site in parallel as avoiding work is better than using more workers.
-Moreover, being able to determine (and expose) what files just changed enables new functionality such as plugins that cross-post to tumblr.

-This is a cool project and the effects are far reaching.
-Among other things the existing deployment model would not work as it involves rebuilding the entire site.
-In all likelihood we would want to update the site 'in-place'.
-How to replace the compilation and deployment model via a plugin has not yet been explored.
-Atomicity of filesystem operations would be a reasonable concern.
-Also, every numbered INDEX would have to be regenerated along with any tag or month indexes matching the modified files.
-If incremental compilation is a goal, simply disabling the indexes may be appropriate for certain users.

 [post_receive_hook]: https://github.com/redline6561/coleslaw/blob/master/examples/example.post-receive
 [closure_template]: https://github.com/archimag/cl-closure-template
 [api_docs]: https://github.com/redline6561/coleslaw/blob/master/docs/plugin-api.md